-The base scenario is a realistic set of assumptions used to forecast the Insurer's financial position over the forecast period.
-Normally, the base scenario is consistent with the Insurer's business plan.
+The base scenario is a best estimate 1set of assumptions used to forecast the Insurerøs financial position over the forecast period.
+Normally, the base scenario is consistent with the Insurerøs business plan.

 If the business plan is completed before the reporting date, the Actuary should allow for any material differences between the actual position of the Insurer at the reporting date, and the position projected in the business plan.
-The Actuary would normally accept the business plan's assumptions for use in the base scenario, unless these assumptions are inconsistent or unrealistic enough to potentially result in misleading figures being reported.
-However, if there is any new information available at the time the Solvency Testing is conducted, the information may be included in the base scenario.
+The Actuary would normally accept the business plan¢ assumptions for use in the base scenario, unless these assumptions are inconsistent or unrealistic enough to potentially result in misleading figures being reported.
+However, if there is any material new information available at the time the Solvency Testing is conducted, the information should be included in the base scenario.
 The Actuary should report any material inconsistency between the base scenario and the business plan.